Rear view of a Tesla Model X with falcon doors open, parked in a scenic park setting.

 We may earn a commission at no extra cost to you.

-I want to push back on a framing I keep seeing in EV coverage — the idea that any criticism of small-vehicle efficiency claims is somehow an attack on the EV transition itself.
+Push back on a framing that keeps showing up in EV coverage, the idea that any criticism of small-vehicle efficiency claims is somehow an attack on the EV transition itself.
 It isn't.
 It's the opposite.
 The EV transition gets stronger when buyers walk away from purchase decisions feeling like the car they bought matches the way they actually drive.
 It gets weaker when buyers feel they were sold one story and shipped another.
-The people writing copy for Canadian dealerships have spent five years optimizing for the first sale.
-Our job is to optimize for the second car the same buyer will recommend to their sister-in-law.

-The interesting part is that the engineering community already knows all of this.
-Look at the top-voted Reddit replies on the thread that triggered this series — the technical answer is well understood.
-The disconnect lives between engineering reality and the consumer-facing language used to sell the vehicles.
-That gap is editorial territory.
-That's our job.
+The engineering community already knows all of this.
+The technical answer is well understood.
+The disconnect lives between engineering reality and the consumer-facing language used to sell the vehicles, the gap that the press-release problem in EV coverage walks through with specific examples.
+That gap is where Canadian buyers lose money, and it's the gap mainstream auto coverage has refused to close.

-ThinkEV's Canadian editorial lens matters here because the Canadian EV market sits in a particular spot.
+The Canadian market sits in a particular spot.
 Federal incentives are pushing demand toward affordability.
-Provincial top-ups in BC, Quebec, and elsewhere stack on top of that.
+Provincial top-ups in BC, Alberta, Quebec, and elsewhere stack on top of that.
 The buyer is being financially nudged toward the cheaper end of the catalogue, which often means the smaller end of the catalogue.
 If the efficiency story attached to those cars is misleading, the nudge becomes a bad decision rather than a good one.
-That's not a hypothetical — that's what readers tell us, and it tracks with what the data shows.

-If the only thing this slate accomplishes is that one Canadian buyer asks "what's the kWh per 100 km at 110 km/h?" before signing the lease — and gets a real answer from the salesperson — the week was worth it.
+If the only thing this changes is that one Canadian buyer asks "what's the kWh per 100 km at 110 km/h?" before signing the lease, and gets a real answer from the salesperson, the whole exercise was worth it.

-Going forward, every ThinkEV efficiency reference will cite a speed and a condition alongside the figure.
+Every efficiency reference should travel with a speed and a condition.
 No more bare mi/kWh or kWh/100km numbers floating in a paragraph with no context.
-If we say a vehicle returned 4.0 mi/kWh, we will say at what speed, under what temperature, on what surface.
-That's the standard.
+If a publication or a manufacturer says a vehicle returned 4.0 mi/kWh, the next clause should specify the speed, temperature, and surface.
+Bare numbers without conditions are marketing, not data.

-We will also flag when a press release or competing outlet conflates "small" with "green" without supporting data.
-Not as a gotcha — as service journalism.
+Press releases and competing outlets that conflate "small" with "green" without supporting data should get flagged, not as a gotcha, as service journalism.
 Readers deserve to know when a claim is being made on vibes rather than measurements.

 I'd bet on all three moving in the right direction, slowly, with the policy piece being the slowest.
 I'd change my mind if the next federal-program update treats the eligible-vehicle list as a proxy for green choice rather than as a price-anchored affordability tool.
 That would be a step backwards.